RadwaAlaa/pay_me/README.md

 Project Structure:

  the app is built with Flutter using Bloc state management with Cubit implementation.

+ - data management are done using Firebase firestore.

  the app has modules which represent the main features of the app which are :
  - Login